arandall/ffmpeg/README.md

 # Minimal FFmpeg Docker image with dynamically linked ELF binaries

 This docker file was originally born out of my need to run the latest FFmpeg version.
-Over time I have combined other work to create an image that is only **64.3MB** and is avaiable via https://hub.docker.com/r/arandall/ffmpeg/
+Over time I have combined other work to create an image that is around **70MB** and is avaiable via https://hub.docker.com/r/arandall/ffmpeg/

 Inspired by;
  * Bruno Celeste - https://github.com/opencoconut/ffmpeg